 Screenrights is very conscious of the difficult times that our screen and education sectors are facing as a result of the uncertainties around COVID-19.
 We are working hard to support our members who are affected during the pandemic.

 Please know that we are doing everything we can to continue to pay any secondary royalties due to you as soon as possible, knowing that they may be more important than ever during this period.
-Preparations are in place to keep our systems running and our staff able to work remotely to keep the distributions flowing.
-We are confident that we will be able to maintain a high level of service for all of our members.
+We have kept our systems running and our staff working remotely to keep the distributions flowing, and maintain a high level of service for all of our members.